-- The student is responsible for seeing that the Office of Graduate Studies has given preliminary approval for the request prior to enrollment.
+- The student is responsible for seeing that the Office of Graduate Education has given preliminary approval for the request prior to enrollment.
 A final review and approval may be granted upon the receipt of the student’s final, official transcript from the transfer institution and/or study abroad institution.
 Retroactive transfer credit requests may not be approved.

 Transfer of Credit for a Master’s Programs